python/cpython/Doc/library/importlib.rst

 .. class:: NamespacePath(name, path, path_finder)

    Represents a namespace package's path.

    It uses the module *name* to find its parent module, and from there it looks up the parent's :attr:`module.__path__`.
 When this changes, the module's own path is recomputed, using *path_finder*.
+The initial package path value is set to *path*.

    For top-level modules, the parent module's path is :data:`sys.path`.

 .. class:: SourceFileLoader(fullname, path)